 - Slow capillary refill time

-Two quick and easy ways to test if your cat is dehydrated are by using the skin at the scruff of the neck (Skin turgor test) and the mouth, specifically the gums above the canines (Capillary refill time test).
+Two quick and easy ways to test if your cat is dehydrated are by using the skin at the scruff of the neck (Skin turgor test) and the mouth… specifically the gums above the canines (Capillary refill time test).

-Skin turgor test: Grab a generous amount of skin by the scruff of the neck and gently pull it upwards then let go.
+Skin turgor test: Grab a generous amount of skin at the scruff of the neck and gently pull it upwards then let go.
 If your cat is hydrated, the skin will spring back immediately after letting go.
 However, in a dehydrated cat, the skin will be slower to retract.
 The more dehydrated the cat is, the slower the skin will take to retract back to normal.

-Capillary refill time test: This helps you to test your cat’s blood circulation and if there may be dehydration, heart failure or shock.
+Capillary refill time test: This helps you to test your cat’s blood circulation and if there may be dehydration, heart failure, or shock.
 Lift your cat’s upper lip and press your fingertip against the gum tissue.
 You will see a white mark when you remove the pressure on the gum then count how long it takes for the pink color to return on the gum tissue.
-In a healthy cat, it should take around 1 – 2 seconds to recover to pink.
+In a healthy cat, it should take around 1 – 2 seconds to return to pink.